ian-fisher-developer/qt-qml/README.md

 My employer heavily uses Qt, with GUI elements from the mature QtWidgets module.
 Most new projects (outside my employer) appear to implement GUIs with the newer QtQML/QtQuick modules, supporting more dynamic GUIs.

-These are my personal investigations of QtQml and QtQuick, creating small applications to run on the desktop and in a browser.
+These are my personal investigations of QtQml and QtQuick, creating small, tested applications to run on the desktop and in a browser.

 ## Applications